#PLENEY4EVER Campaign

 Just before the COVID-19 pandemic, more trails began appearing, often ending at the road between Morzine and Les Gets.
 Though never formally shut down, these trails were flagged—they crossed multiple private land boundaries and began raising eyebrows.

 Post-COVID, mountain biking saw a massive boom everywhere, and Morzine was no exception.
 With more tourists, seasonnaires, and global riders than ever before, the pace of trail building, of cutting in lines, exploded.
 From 2022 to 2025, any semblance of structure among the unofficial trails was lost.
 Pleney became saturated with lines—many straight down the hill, others dropping riders out onto the road below, sometimes on blind corners.
-The danger became real.
 Multiple near-misses, serious injuries, and even a fatality have occurred in recent years.
 Rescue operations here are nearly impossible: there’s no vehicle access, and the dense forest blocks helicopters.

 A Turning Point

 In 2025, trail management was handed over to a new organisation, with a new opportunity to grow the area.
-While the lift infrastructure remains with Le Pleney’s original operators, the new appointment of the 'Morzine DLM' marks a fresh start for trail development.
+While the lift infrastructure remains with Le Pleney’s original operators, the new appointment of the 'Morzine DLM' marks a fresh start for development.

 Their vision?
 New official trails.
 Expanded terrain.
 Lift upgrades.
 A network that finally meets the scale of MTB tourism demand.
 The Pleney lift itself is one of the fastest in the world, taking just minutes to move four riders and four bikes uphill, and a trail network that meets these demands is what is needed.
+The disconnect in communication and then action between the Mairie, the tourist office and the lift companies over the years has been a real problem and is the primary reason we are where we are today, cohesive action was needed years ago, but now is the time.

 But here’s the truth: signs and fines have never stopped riders before—and likely won’t now.

+There are some amazing creations across some areas of Le Pleney that really do increase the probability of issues.
+While some are on land owned by the very people that build, others are not.
 The trails are what people want to ride, technical, natural in parts, crafted in others.
 But though they are the vision of what Pleney could be in the future, they are being built without permission from the landowners.
 They are being built without knowledge of the ecological impact of drainage and forest sustainability.

 New 2025 Morzine Map